A Modern Treatment Facility Rooted In the Oldest of Traditions

 Henry Nawn grew up in Princeton, NJ, attending the Pennington School before graduating to Drew University where he earned his BA in Business in 2022.
 During his college internships and through his early postgraduate experiences, Henry was introduced to and immediately drawn deeper into the field of human services.
 He began his professional therapeutic journey working as a counselor in a wilderness therapy program in Utah.
 Henry then moved into the behavioral services arena, working with adolescents and children for the city of Philadelphia.
 Having known Dr. Leming for nearly his entire life as a dear friend and mentor, it wasn’t difficult for Henry to find his way to The Living Room at Princeton soon after.

-As a Client Care Coordinator, Henry will be helping to maintain and improve the sacred physical space that is TLR.
+Managing alumni relations, Henry will be helping to maintain and improve the sacred physical space that is TLR.
 As the only element of care that is 100% a part of EVERYTHING that happens at TLR, the physical space is a powerful part of what we offer to our members.
 Henry’s experience at The Living Room has allowed him to continue a process of self-exploration and self-acceptance he began nearly a decade earlier; and it is this experience that he looks forward to sharing most with our members.

 Kristen Furfero